“How many people live in an environment of gratitude and appreciation? We would say not many.

 So how do you stop this mental illness of having the latest and greatest?
 The answer is to not allow new things to define who you are.

-You should try these two things if you don’t feel appreciated:
+You should do these two things if you don’t feel appreciated:

 - Find someone you can help in any way, even a small way.
 They will show you true appreciation because they couldn’t help themselves.
 Now you know what it feels like to be appreciated.